 France - Day 10 : The end of the journey south

-We left on time to cycle the last part of our journey south, from the Ventoux to Marseille.
-Fortunately Stefan had a book describing all campsites in France.
-Yesterday we already decided to cycle straight through Marseille and then find a campsite 20 km further south, in Cassis.
-It seemed very pretty there and looked like Croatia according to Stefan.
-On the map I had already seen a big mountain between Bedoin and the Mediterranean sea.
-When we got there we saw two people cycling with a Bob, a kind of trailer for bikes.
-During the climb a few people passed on racing bikes.
-We didn't know how high the mountains was.
-Eventually it turned out to take over an hour to get to the top.
-It was fun to add another col to our list.
+We left early to cycle from the Ventoux to Marseille, the last part of our journey South.
+We had planned to cycle straight through Marseille before trying to find a campsite 20 km further South in Cassis.
+I had already noticed a big mountain between Bedoin and the Mediterranean sea on the map.
+When we reached it, we saw two people cycling with a Bob, a kind of trailer for bikes.
+We didn't know how high the mountain was before starting.
+It took us over an hour to get to the top.
+It was nice to add another col to our list.

 Col de Murs was not an easy one

 At the top were a bunch of Swedish or Danish people, all with bikes of uncommon brands.

 We passed the town Apt, after which another climb started.
 Halfway up, we ate in the shade and drank most of our water.
 We would reach the next village around noon when all stores would be closed.
 That meant we wouldn't have water until one or two o'clock.
 After our break, we quickly reached the end of the climb.

 Col du pointu, the second col of the day